simplex-chat/simplex-chat/README.md

 ## Why privacy of communications matter

-Everyone should care about privacy and security of their communications - ordinary conversations can put you in danger even if you are innocent.
+Everyone should care about privacy and security of their communications - innocuous conversations can put you in danger even even if there is nothing to hide.

 One of the most shocking stories is the experience of [Mohamedou Ould Slahi](https://en.wikipedia.org/wiki/Mohamedou_Ould_Slahi) that he wrote about in his memoir and that is shown in The Mauritanian movie.
-He was put into Guantanamo camp, without trial, and was tortured there for 15 years after a phone call to his relative in Afghanistan, under suspicion of being involved in 9/11 attacks, even though he lived in Germany since 10 years prior to the attacks.
+He was put into Guantanamo camp, without trial, and was tortured there for 15 years after a phone call to his relative in Afghanistan, under suspicion of being involved in 9/11 attacks, even though he lived in Germany for the 10 years prior to the attacks.

-This is not enough to use an end-to-end encrypted messenger, we all should use the messengers that protect the privacy of our personal networks - who we are connected with.
+It is not enough to use an end-to-end encrypted messenger, we all should use the messengers that protect the privacy of our personal networks - who we are connected with.

 ## SimpleX unique approach to privacy and security